The Saoirse Foundation

 The Saoirse Foundation’s first project was Bee for Battens, a support network that raises awareness and is a credible source of information for anyone affected by Batten Disease.
 Bee for Battens partners with global Batten Disease support organisations to fund research.
 Tony Heffernan is the first President of the Batten Disease International Alliance.

 When the Heffernan’s second child, Liam, was also diagnosed with Batten Disease, the reach of The Saoirse Foundation was expanded to a second project, BUMBLEance , The Children’s National Ambulance Service.
 Launched in 2013, BUMBLEance is the world’s first ambulance service designed and tailored exclusively for children.
-In 2014, Liam was the first-ever patient to travel on board BUMBLEance as he travelled home from hospital for the last time on his Angel Trip.
+Liam had the distinction of being the first-ever child to travel on board a BUMBLEance in 2013.
+Liam’s final trip on BUMBLEance was his Angel Trip when he came home for the last time from hospital in 2014.

 A third initiative of The Saoirse Foundation is the planned Liam’s Lodge, which will provide much-needed respite for the families who care for children suffering from debilitating disorders and life-limiting conditions.